matchoomeelah/matchoomeelah/README.md

 I'm Matt and this is my Github page! (<em>technically best-viewed in 2D</em>)

-I've long dabbled in different areas of tech, but have taken a deep dive into Software Engineering for the last 6 months as a student at App Academy.
+I've long dabbled in different areas of tech, but have taken a deep dive into Software Engineering as a student at App Academy.

 The world is cool, I say we make some cool projects to make it cooler!